mafintosh/sqs/README.md

 queue.pull('test', function(message, callback) {
 	console.log('someone pushed', message);
-	callback(); // we are done with this message - pull a new one });
+	callback(); // we are done with this message - pull a new one
+	            // calling the callback will also delete the message from the queue });
 ```